Thyroglobulin, Tumor Marker, Fine-Needle Aspiration (FNA)-Needle Wash, Lymph Node

 Do not interpret FNA-Tg levels as absolute evidence of the presence or absence of malignant disease.
 Results should be used in conjunction with information from the clinical evaluation of the patient, cytology, and imaging procedures.

 Immunometric assays can, in rare occasions, be subject to interferences such as "hooking" at very high analyte concentrations (false-low results) and heterophilic antibody interference (false-high results).
 If the clinical picture does not fit the laboratory result, these possibilities should be considered.
 While autoantibody interference (typically false-low results in immunometric assays) is reported to not be an issue for FNA-needle wash specimens, the report was based on a small number of cases; therefore, the possibility of autoantibody interference should also be considered.

-Results are dependent on accurate sampling and a maximum needle wash volume of < or =1.5 mL
+Results are dependent on accurate sampling and a maximum needle wash volume of less than or equal to 1.5 mL.

 This cutoff has been validated for total needle wash volumes of < or =1.5 mL of normal saline.
 If wash volumes are substantially larger, a lower cutoff might apply.